gvwilson/thirdbit/src/fiction/iffy/index.md

 The ship's toolbox rattled as she dragged it out from under the bench at the *Guinevere*'s stern, its contents so essential that even Uncle Jack wouldn't sell them.
-After a furtive glance over her shoulder, she reached up under the bench and unclipped the canvas bag that held *her* tools, the ones she had salvaged and mended or had been given in return for doing odd jobs for people around the harbor.
+After a furtive glance over her shoulder, she reached further back under the bench and unclipped the canvas bag that held *her* tools, the ones she had salvaged and mended or had been given in return for doing odd jobs for people around the harbor.
 She pushed the toolbox back into place and tucked her bag under her coat.

 It only took her a few moments to disengage the bent rod from the engine.
 Slipping it into her pocket,
-she closed the engine casing as gently as she could and hurried down the gangplank.
+she closed the engine casing as quietly as she could and hurried down the gangplank.
 The weight of life on the *Guinevere* lifted from her shoulders as her boots hit the pier.